 In a nutshell, POODLE takes advantage of SSL 3.0 fallbacks.
 The attackers ”abuse” the SSL and use it to decrypt parts of the content.
 Doing a significant number of attacks, some parts of the connection between the client and the server are revealed, and the attacker can get access to information.
 Any system that supports SSL 3.0 can be attacked using the POODLE method.

 In 2002, much before the POODLE vulnerability was discovered, other loopholes such as BREAST or BREACH were found.
 It was only in 2011 when they were practically demonstrated.
 Microsoft, Apple, and other browser companies worked together to solve this problem.

 What is the real difference?

 As time passed, the security issues with SSL led to the creation of a better solution – the TLS.
 There are improvements in every new version but the end product is the same for the user.
-More than that, so as the “SSL” name was much more popular than “TLS”, all the SSL Certificates that are there on the market today, are actually TLS Certificates, but they inherited the much more popular name of its predecessor – SSL Certificates.
+More than that, since the “SSL” acronym was much more popular than “TLS”, all the SSL Certificates on the market today, are actually TLS Certificates, but they inherited the much more popular name of its predecessor – SSL Certificates.

-SSL Dragon offers only TLS certificates, though you can only find them under the name of “SSL Certificates”.
-You can install both SSL and TLS on a server nowadays, However, taking into account all the vulnerabilities, it is risky and unwise to install older versions of SSL and TLS.
-Also, we recommend disabling any older versions of SSL and TLS Certificates that you may have on your servers and get the newest, most cost-effective and highly secure SSL Certificates that we have for sale on our website today.
+SSL Dragon offers TLS certificates, though you can only find them under the name of “SSL Certificates”.
+Most of the servers have discounted the SSL protocol.
+It may still work on some older versions.
+Taking into account all the vulnerabilities, it is risky and unwise to install older versions of SSL and TLS.
+Also, we recommend disabling any older versions of SSL and TLS Certificates that you may have on your servers and get the newest, most cost-effective, and highly secure SSL Certificates that we have for sale on our website today.

 You can find the list with all our SSL Certificates here.